suryanewa/suryanewa/README.md

 ## 🌟 About Me

-I'm Surya — a product manager, designer, and systems thinker building AI-first tools that make people feel superhuman.
+I'm Surya, a product manager, designer, and systems thinker building AI-first tools that make people feel superhuman.
-I love working at the intersection of **product, design, and intelligent automation**, crafting systems that reduce friction and feel inevitable.
+I love working at the intersection of **product, design, and intelligent automation**, crafting systems that reduce friction and feel magical.

 ---